frappe/manual_erpnext_com/manual_erpnext_com/www/stock/serialized-inventory.md

 ### Using Serial Numbers for Multiple Purposes

 Serial Nos are a useful tool for tracking different kinds of Items, by using it along with Custom Fields.
-For example, in our internal system at Web Notes, each ERP account is a Serial No, with type of user “Plan” as the Item, its expiry date, whether it is Trial or Paid and other details as Custom Fields.
+For example, in our internal system at Frappe, each ERP account is a Serial No, with type of user “Plan” as the Item, its expiry date, whether it is Trial or Paid and other details as Custom Fields.